mhaseebtariq/fast-arg-top-k/README.md

 ### Get the indices of the top K values in an (1-D) array
-The implementation uses a function compiled using Numba; and is more than <b>50x</b> faster than using numpy.argsort(...)!
+The implementation uses a function compiled using Numba; and is, in some cases, more than <b>50x</b> faster than using numpy.argsort(...)!
+* The cases where K is really small compared to the size of the array

 ```python